EL-MASTOR/bufferlist.nvim/README.md

 Press `c<line_number>`. (**_doesn't work when the buffer has unsaved changes_**)
 ### Force closing buffers
 Pressing `f<line_number>` will close the buffer even if it contains unsaved changes
+### Saving all unsaved buffers
+Press `keymap.save_all_unsaved`
-### Closing buffer list window
+### Closing all saved buffers
-Press `keymap.close_bufferlist` or just leave the bufferlist window
+Press `keymap.close_all_saved`
 ### Closing multiple buffers
 Press `keymap.multi_close_buf` to show a prompt, and then enter the `<line_number>`s of all the buffers you want to close, seperated by a seperator.
-The seperator should be any non-digit character, and there is no limit to the length or the kind of characters used in the seperator as long as it's not digital.
-But I recommend you to use either a space or a comma since it's the most natural, I also recommend you to use only one character to keep it at one keystroke
+The seperator should be any non-digit character, and there is no limit to the length or the kind of characters used in the seperator as long as they are not digits.

 >❗️Make sure that the first character isn't `!`.